 We will not tolerate discrimination or disrespect of any kind on the basis of economic status, sex, age, race, ethnicity, nationality, disability, illness or ability, sexual orientation, gender or gender identity, religion, creed, or political affiliation or opinion.
 All are encouraged to use these same guidelines to temper the right to freedom of expression with common sense and courtesy.

-Copyright: All course-related materials, including the syllabus, handouts, and presentation slides, are protected by copyright.
+Copyright: All materials, including the syllabus, handouts, and presentation slides, are protected by copyright.
 Presentations should not be recorded nor slides photographed.
-Course materials are distributed for your personal use and are not to be shared or copied without written permission of the author.
+Such materials are distributed for your personal use and are not to be shared or copied without written permission of the author.
 A photograph of the presenter with a title slide may be appropriate for social media posts, but should only be taken with the express consent of the presenter.
 For virtual programs, the words "screenshot" and "screen capture" should be considered synonymous with "photograph" and "recording."

 Electronic Courtesy: It is important to avoid disruption caused by the use of electronic devices in public settings.
 Sound on laptops and other personal devices used for note-taking or labs should be muted.
 Phones and pagers should be set to vibrate or off.
-Committee members and room monitors who use electronics for logistical facilitation and communication should re-direct sound to an earpiece if audible notification is required to ensure prompt service.
+Committee members and designated assistants who use electronics for logistical facilitation and communication should re-direct sound to an earpiece if audible notification is required to ensure prompt service.
 Anyone who needs to place or receive a call should do so outside the room.

 Social Media: We encourage the use of blogs and social media to share your experiences.
 A list of authorized hashtags will be provided with syllabus materials.
-Again, please exercise common courtesy and respect, including but not limited to—giving credit where due, requesting permission when needed, adhering to copyright law and usage guidelines, and citing or linking to sources.
+Please exercise common courtesy and respect, including but not limited to—giving credit where due, requesting permission when needed, adhering to copyright law and usage guidelines, and citing or linking to sources.